RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 ---

 In a [previous post](https://rpallas.xyz/1brc/) I explored how to optimize file parsing for max speed.
-This time, we’ll look at different and self-contained problem: writing a math expression parser in Rust, and making it as fast and memory-efficient as possible.
+This time, we’ll look at a different, self-contained problem: writing a math expression parser in Rust, and making it as fast and memory-efficient as possible.

 Let’s say we want to parse simple math expressions with addition, subtraction, and parentheses.
 For example: